mRNA Vectorization of Gene-Editing Proteins

 Gene-editing proteins can be used to inactivate, repair or insert sequences in living cells.
 Conventional approaches using plasmids or viruses to express gene-editing proteins can result in low-efficiency editing and unwanted mutagenesis when an exogenous nucleic acid fragment is inserted at random locations in the genome.

 Our scientists developed a technology that uses mRNA to express gene-editing proteins.
 This technology can enable dramatically higher efficiency gene editing, including in primary cells, than other approaches, without using viruses or DNA-based vectors that may cause unwanted mutagenesis.
-This technology can be used, for example, to generate allogeneic CAR-T therapies for the treatment of cancer in which mRNA encoding gene-editing proteins is used to inactivate the endogenous T-cell receptor to prevent therapeutic T cells from causing graft-versus-host disease (GvHD), and/or to inactivate a gene (e.g., CD52) to spare therapeutic T cells from a T-cell depletion regimen involving the use of a monoclonal antibody (e.g., anti-CD52).
-This technology can also be used to generate allogeneic stem cell-derived therapies in which mRNA encoding gene-editing proteins is used to inactivate one or more components of the human leukocyte antigen (HLA) complex to render the cells immuno-nonreactive or “stealth”, and/or to insert a donor sequence into a genomic safe harbor locus to enable controlled expression of an exogenous gene.
+This technology can be used, for example, to generate allogeneic CAR-T therapies for the treatment of cancer in which mRNA encoding gene- editing proteins are used to inactivate the endogenous T-cell receptor to prevent therapeutic T cells from causing graft-versus-host disease (GvHD), and/or to generate allogeneic stem cell-derived therapies in which mRNA encoding gene-editing proteins are used to inactivate one or more components of the human leukocyte antigen (HLA) complex to render the cells immuno-nonreactive or “stealth”.

-mRNA Vectorization of Gene-Editing Proteins is protected by U.S. Patent Number 10,662,410 (with additional patents pending in the U.S. and in other countries).
-Of note, the granted patent includes claims that are not limited by disease indication, cell type, target sequence, mRNA sequence or chemistry, or method of transfection.
+mRNA Vectorization of Gene-Editing Proteins is protected by three U.S. patents (with additional patents pending in the U.S. and in other countries).
+Of note, certain granted patents include claims that are not limited by disease indication, cell type, target sequence, mRNA sequence or chemistry, or method of transfection.

 - Ultra-high efficiency editing of T cells, fibroblasts, keratinocytes, and pluripotent stem cells